-28. The relevant authority of an employee of an institution may, in accordance with the prescribed conditions, direct the employee temporarily to perform any functions other than those ordinarily assigned to the employee or appropriate to the employee's position, including acting in another post.
+- 28. (1) The relevant authority of an employee of an institution may, in accordance with the prescribed conditions, direct in writing the employee temporarily to perform any functions other than those ordinarily assigned to the employee or appropriate to the employee's position, including acting in another post. - (2) The performance evaluation of the relevant employee shall take place with due regard to a direction in terms of subsection (1).

-CHAPTER 6 TERMS AND CONDITIONS OF SERVICE
+TERMS AND CONDITIONS OF EMPLOYMENT